Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-So why not combine all of them with this deliciously simple Grilled Peaches Salad.
+So why not combine all of them with this deliciously simple Grilled Peach Salad.
 Easy to make, this peach salad is flavorful, light and you can customize it too!

 The flavor is so much better, you can’t help but fall in love with them even more.
 I love enjoying things like coconut chia pudding with white peach to show off their flavor, and they’re great to throw into a moscato sangria or citrus peach sangria on the side too.

 Sadly, going fruit picking isn’t possible for most of us every day, but grilling peaches is a great way to bring out the flavors in any fruit (as in the simple dessert, grilled peaches with mascarpone).

 How to Grill Peaches

 First, choose your peaches.
 You want them to be just ripe but not too soft, as they will get softer as you cook them so if they are too soft, they may fall apart (for more info on how to pick the perfect peach, read our article titled Facts About Peaches and Peach Recipes).

-Assemble the Grilled Peaches Salad
+Assemble the Grilled Peach Salad

 The next step in making our Grilled Peaches Salad is to get everything ready to layer into a salad, starting with a layer of greens at the bottom.

 On top of the greens, add a layer of sugar snap peas.
 These might seem unusual, but they add a lovely crunch to the salad.

 Next, add your grilled peaches to the salad.
 Be sure to show off those lovely grill marks!
 You can also bulk out the salad at this point if you want to make more of a main meal by adding grilled chicken or steak, for example.

 Blueberries on top add both a nice contrast in colors as well as some extra sweetness.
 You can also add other berries, such as blackberries or strawberries.

 Grilled Peaches Salad Vegan Option

-The salad will be vegan without it, but if dairy works with your diet, it adds a nice extra flavor and decorative topping.
+The salad will be vegan without it, but if dairy works with your usual meal planning, it adds a nice extra flavor and decorative topping.

 It works well as a light meal as well as a side, and it is full of wonderful contrasting flavors and textures.
 Colorful and quick, it’s perfect summer eating.

 - 1 peach

-- 1/2 tbsp olive oil
+- ½ tablespoon olive oil

 - 1 handful arugula (or other greens of your choice)

-- 1 1/2 oz sugar snap peas top and bottom trimmed
+- 1 ½ oz sugar snap peas top and bottom trimmed

-- 1/4 cup blueberries
+- ¼ cup blueberries

-- 1 tbsp almonds sliced
+- 1 tablespoon almonds sliced

-- 1/2 tbsp parmesan shaved
+- ½ tablespoon parmesan shaved

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 tbsp orange juice
+- 1 tablespoon orange juice

-- 1/8 tsp Dijon mustard
+- ⅛ teaspoon Dijon mustard

-- 1/4 tsp sugar
+- ¼ teaspoon sugar

-Cut the peaches into slices (approx 8) and toss gently with oil.
+- Cut the peaches into slices (approx 8) and toss gently with oil.
 Grill for a couple minutes each side until you have gentle grill marks.
 Carefully take off the grill and set aside.

-Place the arugula in the bottom of a wide bowl (or 2 smaller, if you prefer to divide), top with the sugar snaps, grilled peach slices, blueberries and almonds.
+- Place the arugula in the bottom of a wide bowl (or 2 smaller, if you prefer to divide), top with the sugar snaps, grilled peach slices, blueberries and almonds.

-Whisk together the dressing ingredients (or use dressing of your choice) and drizzle over the top.
+- Whisk together the dressing ingredients (or use dressing of your choice) and drizzle over the top.
 Top with gratings of parmesan, if using, and serve.

 - Note you can either serve the sugar snap peas raw, simply topped and tailed, or blanch them by putting in boiling water for a minute, draining and putting in an ice bath/under cold water for a minute.